 Are you interested in supporting your local high school in math and science?
 The SPE-GCS has a program that will meet your aspirations!

-This HS STEM Education is an in-class tutoring program where volunteer tutors work with teachers and help them explain the concepts to the students and give them more individual attention in "on-level" Physics, Chemistry, Biology, Math, Engineering, and some AP.
+This HS STEM Education is an in-class tutoring program where volunteer tutors work with teachers and help them explain the concepts to the students.
+The help gives students more individual attention in mostly "on-level" Physics, Chemistry, Biology, Math, and Engineering classes.
 For more information visit the HS Volunteer Mentoring Program webpage.
-During the Covid-19 outbreak, all tutoring will be virtual,not in-class, and arranged with the teacher.
+During the Covid-19 outbreak, all tutoring in this program will be virtual, not in-class, and arranged with the teacher.

 If you are interested in volunteering please contact Dick Murphy, SPE-GCS Program Coordinator, at email@example.com